nickglazzard1959/gplot2/README.md

 ![](gr20001.svg)

 Well, if we were hoping for a straight line with log Y for this function, we are going to be disappointed!
-Here is the script fot this:
+Here is the script for this:

 ```
 # LOG Y AXIS